 In Kolkata, life is lived on the streets.
 In the morning, you can witness people do their daily chores on the streets – men getting ready for work, women fetching water or preparing food, and children getting ready for school or helping their parents.

 The Hooghly River is the lifeline of the city.
 In addition to the streets, you can always witness a lot of action by the ghats near the Howrah Bridge.

 Every day starts with a chai (tea).
 Most people have it at home before they leave for work.
 But there are also numerous options by the road side, in case you want more.
 For many, a glass of tea and a couple of biscuits is all they can afford for breakfast.

-It doesn’t take long for activity to pick up, and the streets start buzzing with all kind of sounds – the constant honking of cars and buses, street hawkers shouting to attract customers, or people shouting and calling for a bus/taxi to stop.
+It doesn’t take long for an activity to pick up, and the streets start buzzing with all kinds of sounds – the constant honking of cars and buses, street hawkers shouting to attract customers or people shouting and calling for a bus/taxi to stop.

 By the mid day, the city is like a kaleidoscope of color.
 It is not as hectic as it was in the morning, but it is still very busy.
 Now is the time when shops are being cleaned, women step out to buy groceries, and restaurants are busy preparing for lunch hour.

 By the river, the mid afternoon presents an opportunity for many to rest and take a short nap.